tammergalal/katacoda-scenarios/ws-d21-canary-deploy-tracking/step1.md

     `ls -la`{{execute}}

-1. The lab instructions left.
-A terminal and Visual Studio Code IDE tabs on the right.
+1. You have your lab instructions on the left, a terminal on the bottom right, and a Visual Studio Code IDE tabs on the towards the top of the pane.
 Whenever working in the IDE, your work will be **saved automatically**.

     You'll also find a tab titled "Storedog", which you'll learn more about soon.

 1. Now login to your <a href="https://app.datadoghq.com" target="_datadog">Datadog account</a>.
-On the right side in the terminal you should see login information for the account we created for you.
+In the terminal on the right you should see login information for the account we created for you.
 Later if you forget the login information, run `creds`{{execute}} and you will see the information again.

-1. Take a look around.
-We will be trying out many of the sections during this training.

 1. Now verify that you are in the right organization.
 Visit <a href="https://app.datadoghq.com/account/settings#api" target="_datadog">the API Keys section</a>, which you can find in the Global Navigation under **Integrations > APIs**.
 Expand API Keys and hover over the purple rectangle to reveal the API key we have created for you.